 Sometimes, it becomes uncomfortably apparent that your company no longer values your contributions.
 In the old days, this might have led to an overt termination.

-Pay attention to these signs that your company is stealthily pushing you out the door and start looking for a new job to help you move beyond living paycheck to paycheck.
+Pay attention to these signs that your company is stealthily pushing you out the door, and start looking for a new job that will help you make money moves.

 You're subject to remote work limitations

-It can be a bad sign if your once-flexible remote work arrangement is suddenly restricted — with increased monitoring or stricter rules.
-Such a move might indicate a lack of trust in your ability to work independently.
+It can be a bad sign if your once-flexible remote work arrangement is suddenly restricted with increased monitoring or stricter rules.

 Your manager has stopped meeting with you